-The Master's Programme in Computer and Systems Sciences at Stockholm University offers you the opportunity to expand your knowledge in IT Systems and programming.
+The Master's Programme in Computer and Systems Sciences at Stockholm University offers you the opportunity to expand your knowledge in IT Systems.
 You will not only learn the theories, methods and tools but also learn how to practice.
 At Stockholm University, you learn how to efficiently develop advanced computer systems, software systems, using both agile and standard system development methods.

 The programme helps you to develop soft skills along with technical skills such as understanding the needs of users, practicing in group dynamics and project management.
 The Programme is to a large extent project and problem oriented.

 The programme is suitable for students aiming to become system designers, system developers, security experts and IT project managers.
 Graduates may also enter Ph.D. programmes to pursue career in research.

 The Master's Programme in Computer and Systems Sciences at Stockholm University is very diverse and offers you the opportunity to select from a variety of courses.
-Among the elective courses you will find courses in design methodology, current problems within IT, system development, algorithms and programming languages, information security and threats, artificial intelligence, business intelligence, ethical and quality assessment and project leadership.
-Additionally, you learn the foundations of theory of science and scientific methodology.
+Among the elective courses you will find courses in data mining, IT management, information security, business intelligence, decision analysis and IT project management.
+Additionally, you learn about scientific communication and research methodology.